yigitkonur/cctrace-js/README.md

 - Claude Code writes to JSONL files in real-time
 - If a session appears stale, try sending a message to trigger an update

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 ### Development